yugasun/vue-axios-plugin/README.md

 ## Usage

-default method in `$http`, it just contains get and post method:
+Default method in `$http`, it just contains get and post method:

 ```javascript
 this.$http.get(url, data, options).then((response) => {